 Blaga Dimitrova’s activism also led to her being one of the co-founders of the National Club for Democracy and Rousse’s Committee for Environmental Protection.
 Eventually, she served as Bulgaria’s Vice President from 1991 until 1993, when she abruptly resigned from her post in protest of the behind-the-curtain play of the president at the time, who was also from her political party.

-Blaga Dimitrova died on 2 May 2003, following a stroke and a long battle with cancer.
+Blaga Dimitrova passed away on 2 May 2003, following a stroke and a long battle with cancer.

 So, Why Liliana?